Roxi:

 The next day we were all excited about getting to seeing Jayson play baseball!
 The girls decided to head to Colorado Springs a little early to eat and shop.
 We had a great lunch at The Cliff House (A historical restaurant and hotel in Manitou Springs).
-Carter, Me, My mom and Kim:
+Carter, Me, My mom and Kim: Carter in the garden:

 Lyndsay and Michelle: